 Visit Silverbird Galleria to see a movie.
 There are also a host of shops there to shop at and nice restaurants to satisfy your food cravings.

 Federal Palace Hotel is a 150-room hotel established in 1960.
 The hotel overlooks the Atlantic Ocean and is located in the commercial hub of Victoria Island in Lagos.
-The hotel is regarded as one the top spots to visit, as it brings this air of class and luxury, and just smells money! all the way.
+The hotel is regarded as one of the top spots to visit, as it brings this air of class and luxury all the way!

-Established in 2013, Osh is a privately owned art gallery in Lagos located at Herbert Macaulay road, Yaba.
-If you’re an art enthusiast who has adrenalin rush at the thought of having topical discussions on art, Osh is calling you.
+Established in 2013, OSH Gallery is a privately owned art gallery in Lagos located at Herbert Macaulay Road, Yaba.
+If you’re an art enthusiast who is eager to have topical discussions on art, OSH Gallery is the place for you.

-Rele gallery is located at Onikan, Lagos.
-Opened in 2010, it is a gallery which delights itself in showcasing artworks of young contemporary artists with unconventional arts exhibitions.
+Rele Art Gallery is located at Onikan, Lagos.
+Opened in 2010, it is a gallery that delights itself in showcasing artworks of young contemporary artists with unconventional arts exhibitions.

-The 14.5-hectare (35.8-acre) ceremonial ground is located at Onikan, Lagos and is popularly referred to as ‘TBS’ is one of the top spots to visit in Lagos.
+The 14.5-hectare (35.8-acre) ceremonial ground is located at Onikan, Lagos, and is popularly referred to as ‘TBS’ is one of the top spots to visit in Lagos.
 This square is particularly significant as this was where Nigeria’s independence celebration took place.
-It has served as host locations for big events in Lagos including gospel show called the experience, Lagos carnival, Lagos international trade fair, and more.
+It has served as host locations for big events in Lagos including a gospel show called the experience, the Lagos Carnival, Lagos International Trade Fair, and more.

 Lagos, the most populated and the most economically buoyant city in Africa, is a place of various beauties.
 The city is located right by the Atlantic Ocean, thus there are various beaches in Lagos, in various parts.
 With the wide array of beaches to choose from in the coastal city of Lagos, it may be a little confusing to decide which to visit.
 Not to worry, here’s a list of the top 5 beaches in Lagos.